vielhuber/mjmlhelper/README.md

 ## setup

-create a tiny mail credential config file
+create a tiny config file
 ```
 cp mjml2cr.example.json mjml2cr.json
 ```
-and insert your smtp credentials
+and edit your smtp credentials for sending out emails:
 ```json
 {
     "from": "from@tld.com",